meta-llama/llama-recipes/README.md

 **Note** All the setting defined in [config files](src/llama_recipes/configs/) can be passed as args through CLI when running the script, there is no need to change from config files directly.

-**Note** In case need to run PEFT model with FSDP, please make sure to use the PyTorch Nightlies.

 **For more in depth information checkout the following:**

 * [Single GPU Fine-tuning](./docs/single_gpu.md)